Traditional White Bread

 The smell of baking Bread in a home is such a delicious smell,one of the best I think and the taste is completely alien to the Bread we buy in the Supermarkets.It is quite simply amazingly delicious.Still warm and slathered in butter is about as close to a spiritual experience as I have ever gotten,unless you count that time I got caught in a tent at a festival whilst a couple had a massive argument right outside about intensely personal stuff for hours and I was just too embarrassed to come out.It was like Byker Grove meets Coronation Street.The longer I left it,the worse it became.It was searingly hot and I feared severe dehydration.My friends thought I had copped off but they were doing the copping off more like……..Anyways it’s taste ranks up there with the true greats- Fish and Chips out of the paper sat on a bench overlooking the sea with someone you love-fresh warm Doughnuts at the fair smothered in sugar with lots of crispy bits at the bottom of a grease smudged paper bag-Chocolate Cracknell at school 1990 stylee-Macdonalds Extra Large Meal and real Coke with a mother of a hangover,we are talking true greats here.And yet not one of my friends,bakes their own.This is completely bonkers stuff.It is on a par with people living in the same house sending each other messages on Facebook.I mean what the ????I presume it is the fear of the unknown and the presumption that it is an art.It is an art but only in the sense of choosing suitable clothing to avoid muffin tops or avoiding an ex in a supermarket when you have really bad hair – a few simple but critical points to follow is all you need to create a doorstep of heaven.Toasted too the day after, it tastes better than any Croissants ,even the expensive all butter ones-and they are damned good .My family will almost devour a whole loaf in one sitting, leaving me with a nubby end for a slice of toast in the morning before any one else is awake, accompanied with a very strong, sweet black coffee.My world is complete within that moment.Bring on the school run with knobs on.

 So I say with as much gusto as I can muster after a lay in, a double espresso and a packet of Proplus-follow this recipe and you will not believe how easy it is to create the most delicious bread in the land time and time again.I don’t have my s..t together enough to bake bread every day but I try once a weekish and it blows me away anew every time.
+I have to admit that this white bread recipe is my favourite of all.

 I use my Kitchen Aid for all kneading purposes.I have mentioned before that I find it hard to muster the enthusiasm required for ten minutes of kneading but I do think this is worth it even if you don’t have a food mixer to do your dirty work.You will need a 2lb non stick loaf tin too.